jrcain-usgs/asc-public-docs/docs/concepts/missions/mro/ctx-data.md

     - **PAA**: Mission phase.  `P01`
     - **BBBBBB**: Orbit number.  `001472`
     - **CCCC**: Represests the center latitude in units of 0.1 degree.
-0 degrees is the decending equator crossing; 90 is the south pole; 180 is ascending equator crossing; and 270 is the north pole.  `1747`
+0 degrees is the descending equator crossing; 90 is the south pole; 180 is ascending equator crossing; and 270 is the north pole.  `1747`
     - **XD**: Command mode, ***XI*** for ITL or ***XN*** for NIFL.  `XI`
     - **EE**: Planned center latitude.  `05`